arditnovruzi/fiskalizimi-sdk-dotnet/README.md

 Copy as a new project within your Visual Studio Solution
 ```

-Fiskalizimi PHP .NET is using Newtonsoft.Json, JWT and System.ComponentModel.Annotations dependences.
+Fiskalizimi .NET is using Newtonsoft.Json, JWT and System.ComponentModel.Annotations dependences.
 Target frameworks are netstandard 2.0 and netstandard 2.1

 ## Usage in your own project/solution